fbpx

 Pros

-The evidence that does exist, says that 8 women / pregnant people would need to have the procedure for 1 to go into labour without needing more induction interventions.
+There is a lack of evidence for stretch and sweep actually working.
+The evidence that does exist, says that 8 people would need to have the procedure for 1 to go into labour without needing more induction interventions.

 “Membrane sweeping may be effective in achieving a spontaneous onset of labour, but the evidence for this was of low certainty.
 When compared to expectant management, it potentially reduces the incidence of formal induction of labour.
 Questions remain as to whether there is an optimal number of membrane sweeps and timings and gestation of these to facilitate induction of labour.”
 (Finucane et al 2020)